UBC-Solar/sunlink/docs/API.md

     - `'PARSE_FAIL'` => parsing failed for some reason (usually because the CAN ID is not in the DBC file used by the parser)

 2. The `message` field is a dictionary of the parsed message that came into the parser.
 This field is only populated when the `result` field is `'OK'`.
+3. The `logMessage` field is a boolean that indicates whether the message was logged into a local file in the `logfiles` directory.
+This field is only populated when the `result` field is `'OK'`.
 4. The `type` field is the type of message (CAN, GPS, or IMU currently).

 ## Parse message + write to debug bucket